Canterbury Wide Fire Ban in Place Read more

 There are a number of bus services connecting Waimakariri to the city and townships.

-To view timetables and maps or get more information about these services, go to Metroinfo.co.nz or call Metroinfo on 03 366 8855.
+To get more information about these services, go to Metroinfo.co.nz or call Metroinfo on 03 366 8855.

-You can now get a metrocard at the Rangiora Library (141 Percival Street, Rangiora) or the Kaiapoi Library (176 Williams Street, Kaiapoi).
+You can get a metrocard at the Rangiora Library (141 Percival Street, Rangiora) or the Kaiapoi Library (176 Williams Street, Kaiapoi).
+Metrocard top-ups are also available at these libraries.